ariga/atlas/doc/md/atlas-schema/hcl-input.md

 ---
-id: input-variables
+id: hcl-variables
 slug: /atlas-schema/input-variables
-title: Input Variables
+title: HCL Input Variables
 ---
 In some cases, it is desirable to reuse an Atlas HCL document in different contexts.
 For example, many organizations manage a multi-tenant architecture where the same database